-NOTE: There may be other times during the year when a 3-week schedule will be used, for example around the Thanksgiving and Christmas holidays.
+NOTE: In most cases, our classroom schedule will be a 4 week schedule with classes held Monday-Thursday.
+There may be other times during the year when a 3-week schedule will be used (which would be Monday-Friday with one Saturday class), for example around the Thanksgiving and Christmas holidays.

 A 3% convenience fee applies to ALL (online & in person) credit & debit card transactions.